chubin/cheat.sh/README.md

 ## Features

-cheat.sh
+**cheat.sh**

 * has simple curl/browser interface;
 * covers 55 programming languages, several DBMSes, and more than 1000 most important UNIX/Linux commands;
-* provides access to the best community driven cheat sheets repositories as well as StackOverflow;
+* provides access to the best community driven cheat sheets repositories in the world as well as to StackOverflow;
 * available everywhere, no installation needed;
-* ultrafast, returns the answer, as a rule, within 100 ms;
+* ultrafast, returns answers, as a rule, within 100 ms;
-* has a convenient command line client, `cht.sh`, very advantageous and helpful, though not mandatory;
+* has a convenient command line client, `cht.sh`, that is very advantageous and helpful, though not mandatory;
-* can be used directly from the editor, without losing the context;
+* can be used directly from code editors, without opening a browser and not switching your mental context;
 * supports a special mode (stealth mode), where it can be used fully invisibly, not even touching a key and not making a sound.

 ## Usage